-This course exposes students to the major cultural transformations that have shaped the development of many of the Latin American civilizations from the pre-Columbian period to the present.
-During this course students will study the cultural transformations that form the backdrop of many of today's Latin America societies.
-They will read, reflect upon, and discuss a selection of texts in translation and videos that were either written in Spanish during a crucial moment of cultural transformation or that help recreate/understand such a moment.
+This course exposes students to the major cultural transformations that have shaped the development of many of the Latin American civilizations.
+During this course we will study various cultural transformations from the pre-Columbian period to the present that have given rise to today's Latin American societies and their cultural identities.
+We will read and reflect upon The Riddle of Latin America and discuss a selection of texts in translation and videos in class that help amplify this reading.
 Course topics include Ancient Americas, the Conquest, the Colonial World, the creation of the Nation State, Globalization, and Intervention and Diaspora.
-Upon completion of this course, students will have achieved a better understanding of the cultural and historical roots common to many cultures in Latin America.
+Upon completion of this course, students should better understand the cultural and historical roots common to many cultures in Latin America.